keboola/connection-docs/writers/storage/google-sheets/index.md

 ![Screenshot - Add Table Step 1](/writers/storage/google-sheets/ui3.png)

 Select a table from Storage.
 You may also specify additional filters as well as [incremental processing](/storage/tables/#incremental-processing).
 All options may be modified later.
-Click next to select whether to create a new file or write to an existing one:
+Click **Next** to select whether to create a new file or write to an existing one:

 {: .image-popup}
 ![Screenshot - Add Table Step 2](/writers/storage/google-sheets/ui4.png)